Kudbettin/2048bot/Readme.md

 ## References

-Used this [link] api.
+Used this [[api](https://github.com/bfontaine/term2048.git).
 However the game was broken, so had to fix it first.
 Also added some functionality to ease automate playing it